-- Pick up a copy of the Letter of Accommodation and the Testing Request Form (TRF) from AACE at the beginning of the semester.
+- Request your dSAL to be emailed along with a copy of the Testing Request Form (TRF) to your instructors.
 One form is needed per course.
-It is students’ responsibility to present the Letter of Accommodation to their instructors along with the Testing Request Form.
+It is students’ responsibility to request the dSAL to be emailed to instructors or present a hard copy of the SAL to their instructors along with the Testing Request Form.

 - Schedule an appointment to meet with each instructor to discuss how testing accommodations will be facilitated.
 Students who choose to have their exams proctored with AACE must complete the Testing Request Form with their instructors.
 Instructors must approve and sign the TRF, include the scheduled times and dates of tests and indicate the accommodations the student will need to use, if any, during his or her exam.
 Students should review the entire form and sign it as well.
 Note: Do not leave the form with instructors to be completed.
 It is students’ responsibility to fill out the TRF along with their instructors and return this information to AACE.
 Testing accommodations at AACE are provided on a first come, first served basis.